renato0307/learning-go/lib-start-the-project.md

 1. Create a repository in github.com
 1. Commit and push the initial version

-The following commands are needed for step 1, 2, 3 and 4:
+The following commands are needed for steps 1, 2, and 3:

 ```sh
 mkdir learning-go-lib && cd learning-go-lib